Vuslat Doğan Sabancı

-Vuslat Doğan Sabancı (born 16 January 1971 - İstanbul, Turkey) a former publisher of the Hürriyet daily newspaper, is a prominent figure in both the business world and civil society.
-As the vice chair of Aydın Doğan Foundation and a board member of Doğan Holding and Hepsiburada, Turkey's leading e-commerce platform which is no longer part of the Group, she has played pivotal roles in these organizations.
-She is the founder of the Vuslat Foundation, established in 2020.
+Vuslat Doğan Sabancı (born 16 January 1971 in İstanbul, Turkey) is a former publisher of the Hürriyet daily newspaper.
+She is the vice chair of the Aydın Doğan Foundation and a board member of Doğan Holding and Hepsiburada.
+Sabancı is also the founder of the Vuslat Foundation, established in 2020.

 Biography and education

-Born in 1971 in Istanbul, Turkey, Vuslat Doğan Sabancı is the second daughter of Aydın Doğan and Sema Doğan.
+Born in 1971 in Istanbul, Turkey, Sabancı is the second daughter of Aydın Doğan and Sema Doğan.
 Her father is a business magnate, entrepreneur, philanthropist, and investor who founded Doğan Holding, one of Turkey's largest conglomerates.
 Her mother is a former Board Member at Doğan Group of Companies.
 Her sisters are Hanzade Doğan, Begüm Doğan Faralyalı and Arzuhan Doğan Yalçındağ.

 After graduating from Bilkent University’s Department of Economics, she completed her master's degree in International Media and Communication at Columbia University in New York.

 Career

-Vuslat is a multidisciplinary artist whose practice encompasses drawing, sculpture, installation, and storytelling.
-She is the founder of the Vuslat Foundation.
-In Turkey, she served at the Hürriyet Newspaper Group for 22 years — as CEO from 2004 to 2008, and as Chairwoman of the Board from 2008 to 2018.
+Sabancı is a multidisciplinary artist whose practice encompasses drawing, sculpture, installation, and storytelling.
+She also is the founder of the Vuslat Foundation.
+Sabancı worked at the Hürriyet Newspaper Group for 22 years — as CEO from 2004 to 2008, and as Chairwoman of the Board from 2008 to 2018.
 She stepped down from her role in 2018 following the Doğan Family’s withdrawal from all media-related activities.
 Prior to joining Hürriyet, she worked at The New York Times and The Wall Street Journal.

 Hürriyet

-Vuslat demonstrated her leadership by driving a substantial digital transformation.
+Sabancı led a substantial digital transformation at Hürriyet.
 Under her leadership, one of every two people in Turkey engaged with Hürriyet’s digital content.

-Vuslat Doğan Sabancı transformed Hürriyet from a leading paper in Turkey into an international powerhouse through her acquisition of Trader Media East (TME) in 2007 in a move that represented the largest ever foreign procurement executed by a Turkish Company.
-Ms. Doğan Sabancı ensured Hürriyet‘s position as a major player within the emerging new media in Turkiye through investing in digital publishing and services.
+Sabancı also transformed Hürriyet from a solely Turkish paper into an international publication through her acquisition of Trader Media East (TME) in 2007.
+It was the largest ever foreign procurement executed by a Turkish company.